rudijs/oauth2-linkedin/README.md

 Node.js oauth2 Facebook sign in module.

-This module is written in Typescript, uses Promises and the author's intended case use is with KoaJS.
+This module uses Promises and the author's intended case use is with KoaJS.

 ## API